obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 ```

 Check the actual result under `--- actual ---` and make sure that it outputted
-the correct witness hints\.
+the correct witness hints.
 Note that it may contain output for other test crates - this
-is not necessarily an error: see the troubleshooting section for more info\.
+is not necessarily an error: see the troubleshooting section for more info.
 Once you've
 verified that the `--- actual ---` results are as expected, copy the actual results
-into the `test_outputs/witnesses/<lint_name>.output.ron` file and save\.
+into the `test_outputs/witnesses/<lint_name>.output.ron` file and save.
 Running
-`cargo test` should pass the `<lint_name>` test now\. **Make sure to commit and push the
+`cargo test` should pass the `<lint_name>` test now. **Make sure to commit and push the
 `test_outputs/witnesses/<lint_name>.output.ron` into git**, otherwise the test will
 fail in CI.